amitsaha/echorand.me/content/posts/learning-and-current-software-development.md

 Overall, to summarize, it's fair to say, problem solving has been the reason i have been programming since i first learned about it.
 Types, code quality, good design, they are all nice to haves, but i am not gonna debate anyone over your way or my way.
 It's the act of writing code, building up an understanding of a system - however small it is, and then knowing how it works, the next time i come back to it, that's what I love about computer progrmaming.
+It is also an act of mindfulness for me, i zone in when i am coding by hand.
+The noise of the brain goes away.
+I am developing an understanding of what i am writing.
+I am feeling involved.
+I am part of the solution designing.

+That leads me nicely to my relationship with a few things in progression:

+1. Third party libraries
+2. Auto completion and configuring tools to make programming easier
+3. AI based Inline code assistance and auto generation
+4. Agentic development

-_This post is may be in progress_ (Last Updated: 16 September, 2026)
+_This post is in progress_ (Last Updated: 16 September, 2026)